codemariner/tconf/README.md

 Defaults to `'overwrite'`.
 Possible values `'combine'` or `'overwrite'`.

-Internally, type-config will deeply merge objects.
+Internally, tconf will deeply merge objects.
 By default, array properites are overwritten.

 ```typescript
 const a = { obj: [{ name: 'joe' }, { name: 'john' }, 2] };